Request Free Estimate

 Some elements of interior design are classics for a reason.
 Wingback chairs, picket fences and built-in bookshelves are all long-treasured parts of a traditionally elegant home.
 French doors are another element that have provided plenty of style to homes for decades.
 Their more modernized counterpart, the French rail door, provides a slightly sleeker aesthetic that may appeal to more modern tastes.
 There are other differences between these two styles of doors that may help determine which will best suit your home, and the Window World team here in Muscle Shoals has you covered.
 Let’s dig into them!

-French rail doors (also known as patio doors) bring the convenience of a sliding door together with the refined shape and feel of a French door.
+French rail doors are a hybrid between sliding patio doors and traditional French doors.
+They blend together the convenience of a sliding door with the refined shape and feel of a French door.
 This makes these doors a great space-saver if you’re limited on space inside your home but still want to pack a lot of style in a small amount of space.
 Just like a French door, these doors will bring plenty of natural light in whether they’re open or closed.

 There are some obvious similarities between these doors beyond the names.
 A lot of the visual aspects of the doors are similar.
 French doors, however, make use of multiple lites (or full-length pieces of glass), while French rail doors use one full unit of glass per door.